SubspaceNetwork/Python-Plugin-Loader/readme.md

 Python Plugin Loader
 ====================

-**Please note: The decorator API appears to be [broken](https://github.com/gdude2002/Python-Plugin-Loader/issues/1).
-Please write your plugins using the class-based API!**
+**Please note: The class API appears to be [broken](https://github.com/gdude2002/Python-Plugin-Loader/issues/1#issuecomment-50282565) and the decorator API has [a bug](https://github.com/gdude2002/Python-Plugin-Loader/issues/1).**

 An update on the above: I'm not really sure we should *have* a decorator API, as it isn't in line with the Java way of doing things, and we are essentially working with Java using Python's syntax here.
 Instead, I highly recommend